 Defective versions of the HFE gene are the leading cause of hereditary hemochromatosis.
 About 1 in 9 people of European ancestry carry at least one defective copy of HFE.
 Approximately 1 in 200 carry two defective copies of HFE, and are at increased risk of hemochromatosis.

-One genetic variation most commonly associated with hemochromatosis is the C282Y mutation in the HFE gene.
-Almost 85 to 90% of people who are clinically affected with hemochromatosis test positive for this mutation.
+The most common HFE variant associated with hemochromatosis is the C282Y mutation.
+Almost 85 to 90% of clinically affected individuals test positive for this mutation.

 The “Viking Hypothesis”

-Does your Viking ancestry put you at risk of hemochromatosis.
-Find out if you are at risk with the DNA Hemochromatosis Test.
+Does your Viking ancestry put you at risk of hemochromatosis?
+Take the DNA Hemochromatosis Test to find out if you have inherited the “Viking gene” and are at risk of developing this common disease.